A young mother shares her feelings after taking her child to Sin City…and how it ruined her love for Las Vegas…

 Well, let’s be honest and take a look at that last statement…doing something “more adult”.
 That’s the REAL reason any grown-up heads to Las Vegas – for things you can’t experience in your everyday life.
 But don’t some parents want to have their cake and eat it, too?

 Carrot Top frequently disses Vegas-bound families in his comedy show.
-“What the #&*! is it with all the kids on the Strip?”, he asks.
+“What the #&*! is it with all the kids on the Strip?” he asks.
 “Drugs, booze, gambling, and prostitutes.
-Yeah, bring the kids!”, he intones.
-And isn’t he right?
+Yeah, bring the kids!” he intones.
+And he is so very right.